theopfr/somo/README.md

 ### Filtering:

-You can use the following flags to filter based on diffferent attributes:
+You can use the following flags to filter based on different attributes:
 | filter flag | description | value |
 | :------------- |:------------- | :----- |
 | ```--proto``` | filter by either TCP or UDP  | ``tcp`` or ``udp`` |